 Years ago, in-ground pools were limited to rectangle and kidney shapes.
 These designs are still around but are not the only options today.
-There are now a variety of interesting designs and shapes that can match the home’s architectural style and the pool’s surrounding landscape.
+There are now various interesting designs and shapes that can match the home’s architectural style and the pool’s surrounding landscape.

 Just remember that choosing a design is as important as the planning and building process.
 Before you select the design, visualize the pool’s location in your backyard as well as the activities you want it for.
 You have to be certain that the design, location, and activities are in harmony with each other.
 Here are some of the diverse pool designs and shapes that can define your backyard retreat.

-One of the most common and familiar designs, the rectangular pool is used in Olympic swimming competitions, athletic venues, hotels, and apartment buildings, etc.; and is ideal for exercise purposes and doing laps.
+One of the most common and familiar designs, the rectangular pool, is used in Olympic swimming competitions, athletic venues, hotels, apartment buildings, etc. It is ideal for exercise purposes and doing laps.

-Although often times dismissed as boring, one cannot overlook the rectangle’s classic straight lines that never go out of style; and that can work in a number of architectural plans.
+Although often dismissed as boring, one cannot overlook the rectangle’s classic straight lines that never go out of style, working in many architectural plans.

-Top: This timeless classic in a garden setting is ighlighted by surrounding tall trees and shrubbery.
+Top: Surrounding tall trees and shrubbery highlight this timeless classic in a garden setting.
 The rectangular pool serves as an elegant and soothing oasis in a 2-story, 5-bedroom Mediterranean style home (Plan #195-1169).
-Bottom: This rectangular pool in a 2-bedroom, 3-bath luxury homes spells one-stop luxury, with its elevated hot tub connected to the main pool and helping to heat it with its overflow walterfall.
-What's unusual about this pool, however, is that it is actually on the second floor of the house over the 3-car garage (Plan #195-1192).
+Bottom: This rectangular pool in a 2-bedroom, 3-bath luxury homes spells one-stop luxury, with its elevated hot tub connected to the main pool and helping to heat it with its overflow waterfall.
+However, what's unusual about this pool is that it is actually on the second floor of the house over the 3-car garage (Plan #195-1192).

-Like the rectangle pool, the kidney shape is a popular design that can be incorporated with a variety of home styles.
+Like the rectangle pool, the kidney shape is a popular design that can be incorporated with various home styles.

-This graceful kidney-shape pool includes a wide set of steps (at bottom right) for lounging and gradual entrance and an attached hot tub seen at top right (Plan #106-1158).
+This graceful kidney-shaped pool includes a wide set of steps (at bottom right) for lounging and gradual entrance and an attached hot tub seen at the top right (Plan #106-1158).

 Oval and circular pools are ideal for larger, open spaces and the preferred design for baby and children’s pools.

-Top: While not ideal for lap swimming or serious exercise, a round pool like this one at a 4-bedroom, 4.5-bath single-story home is great for family relaxation and keeping a close eye on the kids as they enjoy the water.
-Bottom:The floor plan shows the patios and terrace that surround the pool (conceived as a rectangle but executed as a round pool) and that there is direct access from the private patio of the master suite (Plan #195-1162).
+Top: While not ideal for lap swimming or serious exercise, around the pool like this one at a 4-bedroom, 4.5-bath single-story home is great for family relaxation and keeping a close eye on the kids as they enjoy the water.
+Bottom:The floor plan shows the patios and terrace surrounding the pool (conceived as a rectangle but executed as a round pool) and direct access from the private patio of the master suite (Plan #195-1162).

-Starting with the L-shape, these pools use sharp angles and a lot of geometric shapes like rectangles, squares, and triangles.
-They work well in contemporary or modern homes as well as in desert or other Spartan environments.
+Starting with the L-shape, these pools use sharp angles and many geometric shapes like rectangles, squares, and triangles.
+They work well in contemporary or modern homes as well as in the desert or other Spartan environments.